-A resource consent is required for discharging contaminants to air, land or water in Hawke’s Bay, such as contaminated soil, gas emissions, or a stream bed disturbance (eg for building a culvert, bridge etc).
+Information for resource consent applications for discharging contaminants to air, land or water in Hawke’s Bay, such as contaminated soil, gas emissions, or a stream bed disturbance (eg for building a culvert, bridge etc).

 Please note that different rules apply to consents within the coastal environment governed by the Hawke’s Bay Regional Coastal Environment Plan.